mwallace98/Pressure-App/README.md

 - OpenWeatherMap API
 - Google Maps Static API
 - Google Geocoding API
-- (Optional) Visual Crossing Weather API
+-

 ---

 ## Features

 - Display current weather conditions (temperature in Fahrenheit, pressure, humidity, wind speed)
-- Search by human-readable address
+- Search by address
 - Render a static map image of the searched location
 - Extract and display a short name for the location
 - Handle invalid or missing input gracefully